How to Find Symmetry

-Is every single line or angle of the ‘x’ the exact same distance from the central point on each side?
+Is every single line or angle of the cross the exact same distance from the point on each side?

 Now, let’s practice finding lines of symmetry.

-1, 2, 3, 4.
-After 4, there are no other lines that would give us two identical parts.
+That gives us: 1, 2, 3, 4.
+So there are 4 lines of symmetry here, but after 4, there are no other lines that would give us two identical parts.

 Let’s try another.